Casper (video game): Super Nintendo Entertainment System game

-Casper is a game developed by Absolute Entertainment and published by Natsume for the Super NES.
+Casper is a game developed by Absolute Entertainment and published by Natsume Inc. for the Super NES.
 The player controls Casper who is followed by Kat Harvey, and he has to protect her from any danger.
 Being a ghost, Casper can pass through walls and other obstacles, unlike in most Casper games, but he can't go away from Kat too much or else Carrigan's ghost will abduct her.
-The game follows loosely the plot of the movie.
+The game follows loosely the plot of the film.
 This game uses a revised Absolute A Boy and His Blob engine.
 Picking up special objects allows Casper to morph into these objects to clear rooms of enemies, and to protect Kat from certain hazards.
 Mirrors placed throughout the game allows Casper and Kat travel to other parts of mansion, and outside electrical lines allow Casper to pick up the last of the toys when he picks up the electric bolt morph.

 Super Famicom game

-Developed by Natsume, this was released only in Japan by the anime company KSS.
+Developed by Natsume Co., Ltd., this was released only in Japan by the anime company KSS.
 In this version, the game uses an isometric view and the player mostly controls Kat Harvey as she protects Casper from the duo of Carrigan Crittenden and Dibs though Casper can be controlled occasionally after finding special pick-ups.
 During the course of the game, Kat collects items, therefore making this game an adventure game as opposed to an action game.

 Baseballs are used to stun the enemies.
 Getting hit by an enemy results in a game over.
 There is even a box to the bottom right that keeps track of time (in seconds and minutes); the game starts with ten seconds elapsed.
 Saving the game is performed by finding mechanical contraptions and activating them.
 While saving the game, the game counts all the coins and gems; it uses that count to tabulate a percentage to decide how much of the game has been officially completed.